 Here's What to Do With Those Fresh-Cut Flowers as Soon as You Get Home

 Some blooms require a little TLC to remain in tip-top shape.
 Popular flowers, such as hydrangeas, roses, tulips, and lilies all benefit from some extra attention to help them look their best.
 Simple steps, such as hydrating the blooms before arranging a bouquet or providing support to flowers that tend to droop, can make all the difference.
-In the book Flower School: A Practical Guide to the Art of Flower Arranging, Calvert Crary advises how to care for the flower varieties below as soon as you get home.
-Follow these steps for better bouquets.
+Below, learn floral experts' general tips for trimming your flowers for a vase and then follow Calvert Crary's advice, per the book Flower School: A Practical Guide to the Art of Flower Arranging, on what to do with specific flower varieties.

 Excerpted from Flower School: A Practical Guide to the Art of Flower Arranging by Calvert Crary.
 Reprinted by permission of Black Dog & Leventhal, an imprint of Running Press, part of the Perseus division of Hachette Book Group.
 Copyright © 2020 by Calvert Crary.